amirgolan6/DEX/README.md

 The client can be accessed in GUI or API form.
 The GUI is available at http://localhost:8000 once the docker container is run and the API openAPI (swagger) can be found at http://localhost:8000/api

-### Wallet

-When the client is run on your computer, it will run a wallet that manages your accounts locally.
-The wallet allows you to create private and public key pairs, sign transactions and store the private keys safely.
-All private keys are encrypted using a password that you choose and cannot be accessed by anyone who doesn't have your password.
-The private keys never leave your computer and are only used locally.

-Wallet operations available:

-- Create new key pair

-- Upload and save existing keys

-- Lock account (will use your password to encrypt the private key)

-- Unlock account

-- Get account balance

-- Get private key - account must be unlocked

-To use any account for crowdfunding operations, the account must be known to the wallet and in unlocked state.

-All operations require an account to be loaded in the wallet and unlocked.

 ## Addiotional Configurations